StefansAI/JetCar/docs/Assembly.md

 Use the M3 screws to fix the front wheels to the wheel spindles.
 <br>
 <br><img src="assets/images/assembly/12-all_wheels.jpg"/><br>
-With all four wheels assembled it shoul look like this.
+Here it is with all four wheels assembled.
 <br>
 <br><img src="assets/images/assembly/13-servo_arm.jpg"/><br>
 Mount the servo arm to the servo.
 If you have a servo tester to center the servo first, then the screw can be tightened.
 Otherwise wait with tightening until the power up test later.